AFL stars turn on fallen Cousins

 "When you read the stuff about his kids, he needs to be in jail.
 It's just incredibly sad.

-Cousins' former Richmond teammate Matthew Richardson told 3AW on Wednesday said he couldn't believe it after hearing string of offences Cousins has been charged with.
+Cousins' former Richmond teammate Matthew Richardson told 3AW on Wednesday that he couldn't believe it after hearing the string of charges Cousins would face.

 "It's just incredibly sad," Richardson said.